 This is so because each field offers knowledge unique to a particular role.
 For instance, having a piece of thorough knowledge in finance and accounting can help you with the analysis for investment.

 Moreover, more than any qualification, sound experience in the field will help you gain the maximum expertise in your chosen role.

-- Quantitative analysis - In a quant related job, you can find yourself getting the best skill-development time.
-You can opt for an economist position or a financial analyst position or can even write a thesis for getting this skill.
+In a quant jobs, you can find yourself getting the best skill-development time.
+You can opt for an economist position or a financial analyst position or can even write a thesis to get this skill.

-- Managing the investment - This is one of the most critical skills at a hedge fund.
-With the experience in managing your own investments, you can be ready to manage investments for a hedge fund as well.
+This is one of the most critical skills at a hedge fund.
+With experience in managing your own investments, you can be ready to manage investments for a hedge fund as well.

-- Sound at discussing technicalities - You should be sound in discussing complex analytical or technical information into layman’s terms to be able to help investors with some jargons.
+You should be sound at discussing complex analytical or technical information in layman’s terms to be able to help investors with some jargon.

-- Strong mathematical and statistical skills - These skills may or may not be mandatory at a hedge fund.
-Some knowledge of mathematics such as linear algebra can be needed for applying machine learning models in your work.
+These skills may or may not be mandatory at a hedge fund.
+Some knowledge of mathematics, such as linear algebra, can be needed for applying machine learning models in your work.

-- Risk management - You must be knowledgeable about managing risks since hedge funds are sometimes high-risk investments which also procure high return simultaneously.
+You must be knowledgeable about managing risks since hedge funds are sometimes high-risk investments which also procure high returns simultaneously.
 You can become a risk analyst at the entry-level in the hedge fund as well.

-Of course, a set of interview questions and putting efforts in preparing for some really important topics such as logical reasoning, Python etc. beforehand will help a quant to get into a hedge fund tremendously.
+Well, a set of interview questions and putting effort into preparing for some really important topics, such as logical reasoning, Python etc., beforehand will help a quant to get into a hedge fund tremendously.

-Also, it is not that the skills we discussed above are the only ways to enter a hedge fund and start your career in one.
-There are some other things which you must invest in for getting a job at a hedge fund, and they are:
+But, it is not that the skills we discussed above are the only ways to enter a hedge fund and start your career in one.
+There are some other things which you must invest in to get a job at a hedge fund, and they are:

 - Continuous learning